ramzibk/kafka-usecase/README.md

 * The single-broker.yml builds a single Kafka broker.
 * The kafka-cluster.yml builds a Kafka cluster with 3 kafka brokers.

-# building and using a single Kafka broker
+# Building and using a single Kafka broker
 ### create the Zookeeper and Kafka containers
 `docker-compose -f single-broker.yml up -d`